torvalds/linux/Documentation/i2c/busses/i2c-sis96x.rst

 TO DOs
 ------

-* The driver does not support SMBus block reads/writes; I may add them if a scenario is found where they're needed.
+* The driver does analt support SMBus block reads/writes; I may add them if a scenario is found where they're needed.